-Contract mobile phones are one of the best ways to get a really up-to-date handset and a great deal on your calls, texts and internet.
+Contract mobile phones are one of the best ways to get an up-to-date handset and a great deal on your calls, texts and internet.

-With a mobile contract, you could get the latest iPhone, Samsung Galaxy, HTC or Sony smartphone for a much smaller initial outlay than buying it outright.
+With a mobile contract, you could get the latest iPhone, Samsung Galaxy, Google Pixel or Sony smartphone for a much smaller initial outlay than buying it outright.
 In fact, in many cases there's no upfront fee to pay at all.

 With so many good value deals on phone contracts across all the networks, it can be tough choosing a handset and contract combination.
 Our guide should help you understand how to get exactly what you are after in a contract mobile phone.

 Compare all contract mobile phone deals at Uswitch now.

 Having a contract phone means that you pay a single monthly fee for a fixed period of time.
 Most mobile phone contracts are set at either 12 or 24 months and provide mobile customers with a handset and a monthly allowance of calls, data and texts.

 The great thing about contract mobile phones is that you never have to think about topping up your mobile phone or worry about running out of credit.

 Read our guide to pick the best phone contract that meets your needs.

 For many people, a free handset is the chief advantage of a monthly contract.
 These are available with almost contract, and there is always a large range of smartphone models to choose from.

-However, if you want the very latest mobile handset, it's worth bearing in mind that you may have to pay a small one-off fee on top of the contract fee when you sign up.
+However, if you want the very latest mobile handset, it's worth bearing in mind that you may have to pay a one-off fee on start of the contract fee when you sign up.

 There are no hard and fast rules about this, but sometimes there is a price to pay for owning the newest mobile phone on the market.